Greek Life

 • Participation in philanthropic projects

-• Exclusive opportunities that are fun and educational (formals, speaker series, conferences, networking events)
+• Fun and educational opportunities (formals, special lectures, conferences, networking events)

 Scholarship

 Academics are our students' primary focus, and sororities and fraternities value strong performance in this area.
-At the end of this previous academic year, the Greek community reported a higher GPA than the all-campus average.
-Male and female Greek GPA averages were also higher than the all-male and all-female averages, respectively.
+Affiliated students often achieve a higher GPA than the all-campus average.
 Thiel College and the individual chapters have established minimum academic requirements for membership.
 Each chapter elects a scholastic chair responsible for overseeing member academic performance, and our Greeks are the first to utilize tutoring and study workshops.
 Special merit-based scholarships are also available and frequently offered to members through a chapter’s national headquarters.

 Leadership